Sue Gray (RAF officer): Air officer

 Gray was appointed Officer of the Order of the British Empire (OBE) in the 2005 New Year Honours and, on 1 January, as part of the half-yearly promotions, she was promoted to air commodore.

 On 29 January 2014, Gray was promoted to air vice-marshal and appointed Director of Combat Air at Defence Equipment and Support in the Ministry of Defence.

 In that role she was "responsible for the procurement and maintenance of all combat aircraft, training aircraft and remotely-piloted air systems for the armed forces".
 She is the second female officer to be promoted to non-honorary two-star rank (major general in the British Army, rear admiral in the Royal Navy or air vice marshal in the Royal Air Force) in the British Armed Forces since the Second World War; the first was Elaine West who had been promoted to air vice-marshal in August 2013.
 In February 2016, it was announced that she would be the next Air Officer Commanding No. 38 Group.
 She took up the appointment on 16 June 2016 in succession to Tim Bishop.

 Gray was appointed Companion of the Order of the Bath (CB) in the 2017 New Year Honours, and was elected a Fellow of the Royal Academy of Engineering.
 She has also been made a Fellow of the Institution of Engineering and Technology.
 She handed over command of No. 38 Group to Air Commodore Simon Ellard in December 2018.

-On 20 February 2019, it was announced that Gray had been promoted to air marshal, and thus becomes Britain's first ever female three-star officer: she thereby became the most senior female officer in the British Armed Forces.
+On 20 February 2019, it was announced that Gray had been promoted to air marshal, and thus became Britain's first ever female three-star officer; she thereby became the most senior female officer in the British Armed Forces.
 Between March 2019, and January 2022, she was the Director General of the Defence Safety Authority.
 She was appointed Dame Commander of the Order of the British Empire (DBE) in the 2022 New Year Honours.
 Gray retired in May 2022.

 Gray is a recipient of three campaign medals; the General Service Medal, the Gulf Medal, and the Iraq Medal.
 She is also a recipient of the Queen Elizabeth II Golden Jubilee Medal and the Queen Elizabeth II Diamond Jubilee Medal.